Classical Greek 2: module 1

-We shall be using the textbook Reading Greek (2nd edition, 2 vols), a textbook designed for Adult Students, based on original Greek sources.
-We will start from around the middle to end of section 5 in Part Two of the course book.
+We shall be studying the conjugation of verbs and the position of adjectives.
+We shall be using the textbook Reading Greek, a textbook designed for adult students based on original Greek sources, starting around sections 6-7.
 Students will read adapted passages from works by Plato, Herodotus, Aristophanes etc. Reading will be combined with grammar instruction and grammatical exercises.
-We shall be studying the conjugation of verbs, the declension of nouns and adjectives and pronouns.

 What will I achieve?

 By the end of this course you should be able to...

 - have a better understanding of the participles